code4romania/covid-19-ce-trebuie-sa-fac/.github/CONTRIBUTING.md

-# Code for Romania standard project Contributing guide
+# Ce ma fac - Contributing guide

 :two_hearts: First off all, thank you for your interest in the project and for taking the time to contribute!